Skip to main content

 Configuration

-The BFF uses OpenTelemetry with the Azure Monitor exporter configured in packages/bff/src/instrumentation.ts:
+The BFF uses OpenTelemetry with the OTLP exporter configured in packages/bff/src/instrumentation.ts:

 Key Features: